awallathome/ReactChat/README.md

 12/ 10/ 2018

 **CONTENTS**
--INTRODUCTIONS
+=INTRODUCTIONS
--DESCRIPTION of On the Fly
+=DESCRIPTION of On the Fly
--Future Improvements
+=Future Improvements
--The Grand Tour of app code
+=The Grand Tour of app code
--Running the application locally
+=Running the application locally

 **Introduction**